 The 70-year-old has lamented the recent dropped points against Everton as pivotal in the race to claim the league crown, and claimed shoring up at the back may have helped

-United let a two-goal lead slip twice against Everton, with the dropped two points now looking key to where the league crown will end up on Sunday.
+The Red Devils let a two-goal lead slip twice against Everton, with the dropped two points now looking key to where the league crown will end up on Sunday.

-He added, “But if we lose the league this year, there is no doubt that the pivotal match was the 4-4 draw [against Everton].”
+“But if we lose the league this year, there is no doubt that the pivotal match was the 4-4 draw [against Everton].”

 United will need a nine-goal swing on the final day of the season if both the Red Devils and City win their respective matches against Sunderland and QPR.